Estimated reading time: 3 minutes

-According to a recent study, there are over 300 000 dental assistants working in the United States.
-Good news is that number will rise to an estimated rate of 18% between the years 2014 and 2024.
+According to the BLS. as of September 2018, there are over 300 000 dental assistants working in the United States.
+The good news is that, still according to the BLS, the number will rise to an estimated rate of 18% between the years 2014 and 2024.

 Now is a good time to become a dental assistant!